August 2021

 Understanding the PCB Fabrication and Assembly Read More »

-Overview of printed circuit boards
+Overview of printed circuit boards (PCB)

 PCBs are most commonly made out of fiberglass, composite, epoxy, or another composite material.
 Most PCBs for simple electronics are simple and composed of only a single layer.
 More sophisticated hardware such as computer graphics cards or motherboards can have multiple layers, sometimes up to twelve.